Registering a stillborn child

 What is it?

-When a child is stillborn, it is a great emotional loss.
-If you wish, you can register your child in the Personal Records Database (BRP).
+When a child is stillborn, it is a profound emotional loss.
+If you wish, you can have your child registered in the Basic Register of Persons (BRP).
 This is not mandatory.
-You can submit your request for registration to the municipality where you live.
+You must submit your request for registration to the municipality where you live.

-With this registration ,your stillborn child will be visible to you via MijnOverheid.nland on an extract from the BRP.
+Once you have registered this information ,your stillborn child will be visible to you on MijnOverheid.nland on an extract from the BRP.

 How does it work?